UHDanke/gd_docs/triggers/follows.md

 The Area Parent is the object group's center for distance calculations and the center of rotation when using **Rotate Dir**.
 While Group Parents are also considered Area Parents if no Area Parent is present already, they are not used by Advanced Follow.

+## Random Values

+Certain parameters can be randomized with the +/- option.

+Similarly to Area triggers, these random coefficients are picked per object at level start and cannot be changed.
+More information can be found in the Area documentation.

 ## Follow Center

 **Follow GID** must be a single object, or have an ID Parent.
 If present, the ID Parent is used as the center.
 Group and Area Parents have no effect on the center.